I think many of us can relate to resorting to entertaining our children with the TV and computer more often than we”d like. I know I can.

 At first your kids will probably resist, but I found that my kids quickly learned not to bother with asking because they new what the answer would be.
 And it was nice to blame it something external, “I know you want to watch PBS; I wish you could, but it”s no-TV month, so we can”t.”
 Then I didn”t have to feel like the bad guy.

 The TV had become too much of a “tune out” crutch for me as a mom.
 Honestly, turning on the TV was sometimes easier than actually coming up with something for my kids to do, cleaning up a mess they made playing, or actually getting involved and playing with them myself.

 Like many of you, I am a busy mom who works part time outside the house, as well as working from home on my blog, and I often struggle to get it all done.
 But, in the month of not letting my kids watch TV I realized how much of a default it had become for me.

-As much as the kids learned not to ask for the TV, I learned that I didn’t have to resort to turning it on just to keep them occupied.
-I needed to break out my boredom busting play activities and ideas for keeping kids entertained while working in the kitchen again.
+As much as the kids learned not to ask for the TV, I learned that I didn”t have to resort to turning it on just to keep them occupied.
+I needed to break out my and ideas for again.
 I realized I actually wanted to stay engaged with my kids instead of just tuning out while they watched TV.

 Photo by biofriendly

 Kids Can Entertain Themselves